Patty-Github/Folder-Scanner/README.md

 # Folder-Scanner
-Scans folders from directory chosen, then returns:
+Scans folders from directory chosen, then prints to .txt file the following:

 Every folder's name and size (in MBs) from root directory (no subfolders included.), listed from biggest to smallest